“Not That There Is Another Gospel”… Except for This Distortion by ‘the Teachers’

 1. Framework: Salvation-History

 The Teachers’ ‘gospel’ is historically oriented toward the seed of Abraham, that is, the ethnic people of Israel as constituted by the Mosaic Law.
-This nation is elected by God to be his covenant people and as such privileged with the supreme gift (charis) of Torah, which was gloriously delivered by angels on Mount Sinai (Gal 3:19).
+This nation is elected by God to be his covenant people and as such privileged with the supreme gift (charis) of Torah, which was gloriously delivered by angels on Mount Sinai (cf. Gal 3:19).
 As a grateful response to their election, they observe the Torah to remain a faithful member of the covenant (Sanders’ ‘covenantal nomism’, though see now Barclay 2015).

 Christ is defined by the Law and not the other way around.